 If you withdraw money from a non-flexible ISA, you will lose that portion of your allowance for the tax year.
 On the bright side, if you’ve cultivated the bad habit of constantly dipping into your savings, non-flexible ISAs can help you become more disciplined.
 This tax year, the ISA allowance is £20,000.

-Here are the cheapest Stocks and Shares ISAs in the UK:
+Here are the best Stocks and Shares ISAs in the UK:

 InvestEngine - Low cost; 500+ Commission-free ETFs